kubeflow/katib/pkg/ui/v1beta1/README.md

 You can serve Katib UI locally.
 To make it you need to follow these steps:

 1. Run `npm run build` under `/frontend` folder.
 It will create `/frontend/build` directory with optimized production build.

+   If your `node` memory limit is not enough to build the frontend, you may see this error while building: `FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory`.
+To fix it, you can try to increase `node` memory limit.
+For that, under `/frontend` folder run `node ./node_modules/.bin/react-scripts --max-old-space-size=4096 build` to increase memory limit up to 4 Gb and generate `/frontend/build`.

 2. Go to `cmd/ui/v1beta1`.